Fuyy11/Emotional-Intelligence-Job-Satisfaction-Leadership-Effectiveness-12435011/research-assessment.md

         -   [x] Objective attempt
         -   [ ] Objective met
         -   Grader comments: Repo/file/folder names should be informative and relevant to content, not class context (e.g., nrdowling/infant-gesture not nrdowling/d2m-project; infant-gestures.qmd not d2m-final.qmd).
+FIXED(REMEMBER TO DELATED!)

 2. Maintain an informative and up-to-date README.md